AndrewWPhillips/eggql/TUTORIAL.md

 ### Custom Scalars

 GraphQL supports the creation of custom scalar types.
 You can easily add custom scalars in **eggql** which we'll demonstrate using a `Time` type by adding a field to the `Review` input type to record when a movie review was written.
-Note that we could use the similar `Time` custom scalar provided by the Go type `eggql.Time`, but we'll create our own custom scalar type to demonstrate how it's done.
+Note that we could use the similar `Time` custom scalar provided by the **eggql** package (the type `eggql.Time`), but we'll create our own custom scalar type to demonstrate how it's done.

 All that is required to create a custom scalar is to define a Go type that implements the `UnmarshalEGGQL` method.
 This method is used to convert a specially formatted string into a value of your type.
 You may also want to implement a `MarshalEGGQL` method that performs the reverse operation, but some types can get by without this (eg if they implement a `String` method).